mwkpe/pichi/README.md

 Description
 ---
-Pichi is a small program for reading and parsing NMEA sentences from a GNSS receiver and logging (CSV, GPX) or transmitting (UDP) the positonal data.
+Pichi is a program for reading and parsing NMEA sentences from a GNSS receiver and logging (CSV, GPX) or transmitting (UDP) the positonal data.

 Requirements
 ---
-A Raspberry Pi or similar device – except for the optional and easily adaptable/removeable [system timer](src/timer.h) there's no platform-specific code – and a GNSS receiver supporting the NMEA 0183 protocol (RMC sentences).
-Developed and tested with a Raspberry Pi 3 (Model B) and Zero, and a NAVILOCK NL-8002U USB 2.0 Multi GNSS Receiver (u-blox-8).
+A Raspberry Pi or similar device and a GNSS receiver supporting the NMEA 0183 protocol (RMC sentences).

-Currently the program can only read sentences from the device.
-The receiver itself must be configured with another software (e.g. u-center or similar) to send RMC sentences in the desired frequency.
-But there's an option to force 1Hz when logging.

 Build
 ---